 The ISCN is an initiative of the Methodist Sports Medicine Research and Education Foundation, which is a separately incorporated not-for-profit 501(c) 3 organization.
 The mission is to lead advances in orthopedic care and sports medicine through research and education to help people of all ages maintain an active lifestyle.
-The ISCN also aims to provide funds through grants for free ImPACT baselines and assist schools, clubs, etc. in administering and reviewing the results.
+The ISCN also aims to provide funds through grants for discounted ImPACT baselines and assist schools, clubs, etc. in administering and reviewing the results.

 More information on the Network can be found here.